encode/django-rest-framework/docs/topics/funding.md

 # Funding

+> As a direct result of [a successful Mozilla grant application](mozilla-grant.md), I will be leaving my current role at [DabApps](http://www.dabapps.com), and attempting to secure a sustainable business model for REST framework development.
+I need your help in order to make this work.
+>
+> &mdash; Tom Christie

 If you use REST framework commercially we strongly encourage you to invest in its continued development by signing up for a paid plan.

-**We believe that collaboratively funded software can offer outstanding returns on investment, by allowing users and clients to collectively share the cost of development.**
+**We believe that collaboratively funded software can offer outstanding returns on investment, by encouraging our users to collectively share the cost of development.**

 Signing up for a paid plan will:

-* Directly contribute to faster releases, more features and higher quality software.
+* Directly contribute to faster releases, more features, and higher quality software.
-* Allow more time to be invested in documentation, issue triage and community support.
+* Allow more time to be invested in documentation, issue triage, and community support.
 * Safeguard the future development of REST framework.

-REST framework will always be open source and permissively licensed, but we firmly believe it is in the commercial best-interest for users of the project to fund its ongoing development.
+REST framework continues to be open-source and permissively licensed, but we firmly believe it is in the commercial best-interest for users of the project to invest in its ongoing development.

 ---

 ## Making the business case

-Our successful Kickstarter campaign demonstrates the cost-reward ratio of shared development funding.
+Our [successful Kickstarter campaign](https://www.kickstarter.com/projects/tomchristie/django-rest-framework-3) demonstrates the impressive cost-reward ratio of shared funding of open-source software.

 With *typical corporate fundings of just £100-£1000 per organization* we successfully delivered:

-* The comprehensive 3.0 serializer redesign.
+* The comprehensive serializer redesign, and **version 3.0 release**.
+* Ongoing triage and community support, **closing over 1600 tickets**.
 * Substantial improvements to the Browsable API.
 * The admin interface.
 * A new pagination API including offset/limit and cursor pagination implementations, plus on-page controls.